PoliticalGraveyard.com

 Burton L. Hart (1871-1926) — of Morenci, Lenawee County, Mich.; Adrian, Lenawee County, Mich.
 Born in Indiana, 1871.
 Republican.
 Lawyer; member of Michigan state house of representatives from Lenawee County 2nd District, 1897-1900; Lenawee County Prosecuting Attorney, 1907-10; circuit judge in Michigan 39th Circuit, 1915-26; defeated, 1911; died in office 1926; delegate to Republican National Convention from Michigan, 1924.
 Died December 4, 1926 (age about 55 years).
 Burial location unknown.

 Henry Curtis Hart (b.
 1889) — also known as Henry C. Hart — of Grand Rapids, Kent County, Mich.
 Born in Lagrange, LaGrange County, Ind., September 20, 1889.
-Son of Henry A. Hart and Helen V. (Curtis) Hart; married, November 14, 1921, to Dorothy Margaret White.
 Democrat.
 Served in the U.S. Navy during World War I; lawyer; candidate for Michigan state house of representatives from Kent County 1st District, 1938, 1940, 1942.
 Presbyterian.
 Member, American Legion; Maccabees.
 Burial location unknown.

-Philip Aloysius Hart (1912-1976) — also known as Philip A. Hart — of Birmingham, Oakland County, Mich.; Mackinac Island, Mackinac County, Mich.
+Philip A. Hart Philip Aloysius Hart (1912-1976) — also known as Philip A. Hart — of Birmingham, Oakland County, Mich.; Mackinac Island, Mackinac County, Mich.
 Born in Bryn Mawr, Montgomery County, Pa., December 10, 1912.
 Democrat.
-Lawyer; colonel in the U.S. Army during World War II; candidate for secretary of state of Michigan, 1950; U.S. Attorney for the Eastern District of Michigan, 1952-53; Lieutenant Governor of Michigan, 1955-58; delegate to Democratic National Convention from Michigan, 1956, 1960, 1964; U.S. Senator from Michigan, 1959-76; died in office 1976.
+Lawyer; colonel in the U.S. Army during World War II; candidate for secretary of state of Michigan, 1950; U.S. Attorney for the Eastern District of Michigan, 1952-53; Lieutenant Governor of Michigan, 1955-58; delegate to Democratic National Convention from Michigan, 1956, 1960, 1964, 1968 (speaker), 1976; U.S. Senator from Michigan, 1959-76; died in office 1976.
 Member, Urban League.
-The Hart Senate Office Building, in Washington, D.C., is named for him.
 Died in Washington, D.C., December 26, 1976 (age 64 years, 16 days).
 Interment at St. Anne's Catholic Cemetery, Mackinac Island, Mich.

 See also congressional biography — Govtrack.us page

 Ray Hart (b.
 1872) — of Midland, Midland County, Mich.
 Born in Midland, Midland County, Mich., April 21, 1872.
-Son of Henry Hart and Maria (Parsons) Hart; married, February 8, 1900, to Flora Sias.
 Republican.
 Lawyer; mayor of Midland, Mich., 1899-1900; Midland County Prosecuting Attorney; circuit judge in Michigan 21st Circuit, 1918-47.
 Baptist.
 Member, American Bar Association; Freemasons; Odd Fellows; Knights of Pythias; Rotary.
 Burial location unknown.

 George B. Hartrick (1891-1958) — of Royal Oak, Oakland County, Mich.
 Born in Royal Oak Township, Oakland County, Mich., July 2, 1891.
-Son of Thomas Hartrick and Mary Elizabeth (Briggs) Hartrick; married, December 16, 1913, to Bernice Bossardet.
 Republican.
 Lawyer; circuit judge in Michigan 6th Circuit, 1936-58; died in office 1958.
 Methodist.
 Member, American Bar Association; Freemasons; Shriners; Odd Fellows; Knights of Pythias; Elks; Exchange Club.
 Died August 12, 1958 (age 67 years, 41 days).
 Burial location unknown.

 James Mark Harvey (b.
 1873) — also known as J. Mark Harvey — of Constantine, St. Joseph County, Mich.
 Born in Michigan, November 26, 1873.
 Lawyer; postmaster; farmer; St. Joseph County Clerk; candidate for U.S. Representative from Michigan, 1914 (Progressive, 4th District), 1924 (Republican primary, 3rd District); member of Michigan state senate 6th District, 1919-20; defeated (Republican), 1916 (6th District), 1938 (21st District).
 Burial location unknown.

 Paul Harvey (b.
 1914) — of Bay City, Bay County, Mich.
 Born in Bay County, Mich., 1914.
-Lawyer; served in the U.S. Army during World War II; mayor of Bay City, Mich., 1953-55; district judge in Michigan 74th District.
-Still living as of 1955.
+Lawyer; served in the U.S. Army during World War II; mayor of Bay City, Mich., 1953-55; district judge in Michigan 74th District, 1950.
+Presumed deceased.
+Burial location unknown.

 See also Find-A-Grave memorial

 Charles H. Hayden (b.
 1878) — of Lansing, Ingham County, Mich.
 Born in Michigan, May, 1878.
-Son of Jasper Hayden and Margaret Hayden.
 Republican.
 Lawyer; law partner of Byron L. Ballard, 1917-30; circuit judge in Michigan 30th Circuit, 1936-56; resigned 1956.
 Burial location unknown.

 Everis Anson Hayes (1855-1942) — also known as Everis A. Hayes; E. A. Hayes — of Madison, Dane County, Wis.; Ironwood, Gogebic County, Mich.; San Jose, Santa Clara County, Calif.
 Born in Waterloo, Jefferson County, Wis., March 10, 1855.
-Son of Anson E. Hayes and Mary (Folsom) Hayes; married, October 11, 1884, to Nettie Louise Porter; married, July 18, 1893, to Mary Louisa Bassett.
 Republican.
 Lawyer; fruit grower; newspaper publisher; U.S. Representative from California, 1905-19 (5th District 1905-13, 8th District 1913-19); defeated, 1918.
 Died in San Jose, Santa Clara County, Calif., June 3, 1942 (age 87 years, 85 days).
 Interment at Oak Hill Memorial Park, San Jose, Calif.

 See also congressional biography — Govtrack.us page — Wikipedia article

 Henry T. Hazard (1844-1921) — of Los Angeles, Los Angeles County, Calif.
 Born in Grosse Pointe, Wayne County, Mich., July 30, 1844.
-Married to Carrie Geller.
 Republican.
 Lawyer; mayor of Los Angeles, Calif., 1889-92.
 Died in Los Angeles, Los Angeles County, Calif., August 7, 1921 (age 77 years, 8 days).
 Interment at Evergreen Cemetery, Los Angeles, Calif.

 See also Wikipedia article — Find-A-Grave memorial

 Robert C. C. Heaney (b.
 1906) — of East Grand Rapids, Kent County, Mich.
 Born in Big Rapids, Mecosta County, Mich., January 22, 1906.
 Republican.
 Lawyer; treasurer of Michigan Republican Party, 1949-51; alternate delegate to Republican National Convention from Michigan, 1952, 1956.
 Congregationalist.
 Member, American Bar Association; Exchange Club.
-Presumed deceased.
 Burial location unknown.

 George R. Heck (b.
 1864) — of Lansing, Ingham County, Mich.
 Born in Michigan, 1864.
 Republican.
 Lawyer; member of Michigan state house of representatives from Ingham County 1st District, 1899-1900; defeated, 1900.
 Burial location unknown.

 Benjamin Franklin Heckert (1840-1911) — also known as Benjamin F. Heckert — of Paw Paw, Van Buren County, Mich.
 Born in Wayne County, Ohio, March, 1840.
-Son of John David Heckert (1801-1844) and Salome (Hirsch) Heckert (1808-1879); married 1868 to Emily Metcalf Barr.
-Served in the Union Army during the Civil War; lawyer; probate judge in Michigan; candidate for circuit judge in Michigan 36th Circuit, 1899; delegate to Michigan state constitutional convention 8th District, 1907-08; member of Michigan state house of representatives from Van Buren County, 1909-11; died in office 1911.
+Served in the Union Army during the Civil War; lawyer; probate judge in Michigan, 1880; candidate for circuit judge in Michigan 36th Circuit, 1899; delegate to Michigan state constitutional convention 8th District, 1907-08; member of Michigan state house of representatives from Van Buren County, 1909-11; died in office 1911.
 German ancestry.
 Member, Freemasons; Shriners.
 Died in Lansing, Ingham County, Mich., April 12, 1911 (age 71 years, 0 days).
 Burial location unknown.

 Presumably named for: Benjamin Franklin

 Bert M. Heideman (b.
 1909) — of Hancock, Houghton County, Mich.
 Born in Calumet, Houghton County, Mich., February 5, 1909.
-Son of Rev. Arthur Heideman and Lempi (Kranck) Heideman; married to Katherine Grayson Graham.
 Republican.
 Lawyer; university professor; Republican candidate for Michigan state senate 32nd District, 1958, 1960 (primary), 1962; delegate to Michigan state constitutional convention from 32nd Senatorial District, 1961-62; candidate for Michigan state house of representatives 110th District, 1964.
 Lutheran.
 Member, Phi Kappa Phi; Phi Mu Alpha; American Political Science Association; American Historical Association; Lions; Elks; Eagles.
-Presumed deceased.
 Burial location unknown.

 Henry H. Heimann (1891-1958) — of Niles, Berrien County, Mich.
 Born in Aviston, Clinton County, Ill., September 26, 1891.
-Grandson of Herman Henry Heimann.
 Democrat.
 Lawyer; accountant; business executive; economist; delegate to Democratic National Convention from Michigan, 1928, 1932 (alternate); Michigan Democratic state chair, 1929-31.
 Member, Rotary; Union League.
 Died in Winnipeg, Manitoba, September 12, 1958 (age 66 years, 351 days).
 Burial location unknown.

 David Emil Heineman (b.
 1865) — also known as David E. Heineman — of Detroit, Wayne County, Mich.
 Born in Detroit, Wayne County, Mich., October 17, 1865.
-Son of Emil S. Heineman and Fanny (Butzel) Heineman; married, May 14, 1919, to Tessa Demmon.
 Republican.
-Lawyer; member of Michigan state house of representatives from Wayne County 1st District, 1899-1900; candidate in primary for Lieutenant Governor of Michigan, 1916, 1918.
+Lawyer; member of Michigan state house of representatives from Wayne County 1st District, 1899-1900; candidate for Lieutenant Governor of Michigan, 1916, 1918.
 Jewish.
 Member, Phi Beta Kappa.
 Burial location unknown.

 James H. Heinze (b.
 1914) — of Battle Creek, Calhoun County, Mich.
 Born in Clarksburg, Harrison County, W.Va., September 4, 1914.
 Republican.
 Served in the U.S. Navy during World War II; lawyer; insurance executive; member of Michigan state house of representatives 45th District, 1967-72; defeated in primary, 1972.
 Presbyterian.
 Member, Freemasons; Lions; Phi Beta Kappa; Phi Delta Phi; Delta Tau Delta; Navy League.
-Still living as of 1972.
+Presumed deceased.
+Burial location unknown.

-James W. Helme, Jr. (1860-1938) — of Adrian, Lenawee County, Mich.
+James W. Helme Jr. (1860-1938) — of Adrian, Lenawee County, Mich.
 Born in Adrian, Lenawee County, Mich., March 3, 1860.
 Lawyer; dairy farmer; member of Michigan state senate 5th District, 1899-1902; defeated (Democratic), 1906 (5th District), 1910 (19th District); Democratic candidate for Lieutenant Governor of Michigan, 1912; candidate in Democratic primary for U.S. Senator from Michigan, 1918; candidate for U.S. Representative from Michigan 2nd District, 1920 (Liberal), 1922 (Democratic), 1924 (Democratic); member of Michigan state house of representatives from Lenawee County, 1931-38; died in office 1938.
 Member, Grange.
 Died August 14, 1938 (age 78 years, 164 days).
 Burial location unknown.

 Charles Fitch Hemans (1896-1971) — also known as Charles F. Hemans; "Baron of the Bathroom"; "Knight of the Doublecross" — of Eaton Rapids, Eaton County, Mich.; Howell, Livingston County, Mich.; Lansing, Ingham County, Mich.
 Born in Mason, Ingham County, Mich., April 12, 1896.
-Son of Lawton Thomas Hemans and Minnie P. Hemans.
 Democrat.
-Served in the U.S. Army during World War I; lawyer; alternate delegate to Democratic National Convention from Michigan, 1924; candidate in primary for Michigan state house of representatives from Wayne County 1st District, 1926, 1928; member of University of Michigan board of regents, 1934-41; defeated, 1931, 1941; candidate in primary for U.S. Representative from Michigan 15th District, 1934; candidate for circuit judge in Michigan 30th Circuit, 1935; candidate in primary for Lieutenant Governor of Michigan, 1936.
+Served in the U.S. Army during World War I; lawyer; alternate delegate to Democratic National Convention from Michigan, 1924; candidate for Michigan state house of representatives from Wayne County 1st District, 1926, 1928; member of University of Michigan board of regents, 1934-41; defeated, 1931, 1941; candidate for U.S. Representative from Michigan 15th District, 1934; candidate for circuit judge in Michigan 30th Circuit, 1935; candidate for Lieutenant Governor of Michigan, 1936.
 Implicated in the Michigan legislative bribery scandal in 1944; granted immunity from prosecution and testified that he had bribed many legislators in his hotel bathroom; later, another bribery case against legislators fell apart when he refused to testify and fled to Washington; arrested by FBI agents and arraigned on a federal fugitive witness charge; tried and convicted, and sentenced to four years in prison; pleaded guilty to bribery in 1950 and sentenced to five years probation and a $1,000 fine.
 Died January 29, 1971 (age 74 years, 292 days).
 Interment at Maple Grove Cemetery, Mason, Mich.

 Cross-reference: Carl F. DeLano — Gilbert H. Isbister — Robert B. McLaughlin — Charles S. Blondy — James B. Stanley — William C. Stenson — Earl W. McEwen, Sr. — Byron L. Ballard — Ernest G. Nagel — Charles C. Diggs, Sr. — James A. Burns — Earl C. Gallagher — Edward J. Walsh — Walter N. Stockfish — Adam Sumeracki — Joseph J. Kowalski